CAMP LEJEUNE MILITARY RES. (USNAVY)

 What Has Been Done to Clean Up the Site?

-- Activities from 2010 to 2014 have included three non-time-critical removal actions at Site 6 (OU-2), UXO-01 and UXO-23; installation of treatment systems at Sites 35, 73 and 89; and installation of a treatment system for Site 69.
+Activities include three non-time-critical removal actions at Site 6 (OU-2), UXO-01 and UXO-23; installation of treatment systems at Sites 35, 73 and 89; and installation of a treatment system for Site 69.
 Construction of a multilayer cap with an impermeable layer for Site 69 was complete in 2014.
+A ROD was issued for Site 49 (OU-23) in April 2014, and for Site UXO-19 (OU-25) in December 2015.
+The remedy for Site 49 is monitored natural attenuation and institutional controls to limit exposure to groundwater.
+The remedy for Site UXO-19 is institutional controls to limit exposure to contaminated soils.

 What Is the Current Site Status?

 Every five years, cleanup actions at the site are reviewed to ensure that people and environmental resources are protected.
 The site’s most recent Five-Year Review was reported in 2015.
 The review found that cleanup actions will protect people and the environment over the long-term once complete.
-By cleaning up and monitoring soils and groundwater, maintaining institutional controls to prevent people from coming into contact with contamination, and undertaking periodic reviews of all cleanup actions the Navy, EPA and North Carolina Department of Environmental Quality (NCDEQ) continue to protect people and the environment from site contamination.
-The next Five-Year Review is scheduled for 2020.
+By cleaning up and monitoring soils and groundwater, maintaining institutional controls to prevent people from being exposed to contamination, and undertaking periodic reviews of all cleanup actions, the Navy, EPA and NCDEQ continue to protect people and the environment from site contamination.
+The next Five-Year Review will be completed in 2020.

 Sampling and Monitoring

-Sampling and periodic monitoring by the Navy has identified various contaminants in soil, surface water, sediments, and groundwater on the site.
-Additional investigations are ongoing at several areas on site.
-The focus is VOC and metal contamination in ground water and the potential for vapor intrusion into on-site buildings.
-The Navy is conducting on-going studies to evaluate the effectiveness of potential cleanup alternatives and supplemental investigations, to further evaluate and delineate source areas and the extent of contamination.
+The Navy employs contractors to conduct sampling and monitoring at Camp Lejeune.
+All sampling and monitoring at the operable units covered under the FFA are implemented under work plans and sampling and analysis plans which are reviewed and approved by EPA and NCDEQ, as required by the FFA.
+Monitoring data have identified various contaminants in soil, surface water, sediments, and groundwater on the site.
+Additional investigations are ongoing at several areas on the Base.
+The focus is volatile organic compounds (VOCs) and metal contamination in ground water, and the potential for vapor intrusion into on-site buildings.
+The Navy is conducting several studies to evaluate the effectiveness of potential cleanup alternatives and conducting supplemental investigations to further evaluate and delineate source areas and the extent of contamination.

 In 1991, the EPA, NCDEQ, and the Navy signed a Federal Facilities Agreement (FFA) for the site.
 The FFA helps make sure that the parties will fully investigate environmental impacts associated with past and present activities and undertake and complete appropriate cleanup actions.
 The FFA also establishes schedules and enforceable milestones for cleanup activities.
 The schedule is updated annually by the Navy and approved by EPA and NCDEQ.
 As lead agency under CERCLA, the Navy retains the responsibility to clean up the site.
 EPA and NCDEQ are the oversight regulators for the cleanup of Camp Lejeune per CERCLA as detailed in the FFA.